Amundsen–Scott South Pole Station: In popular culture

 Science and life at the Amundsen-Scott South Pole station is documented in Dr. John Bird's award-winning book, One Day, One Night: Portraits of the South Pole which chronicles the South Pole Foucault Pendulum, the 300 Club, the first midwinter medevac, and science at the Pole including climate change and cosmology.

 Science fiction author Kim Stanley Robinson's book Antarctica features a fictionalized account of the culture at Amundsen–Scott and McMurdo, set in the near future.

 The station is featured prominently in the 1998 The X-Files film Fight the Future.

-The 2009 film Whiteout is mainly set at the Amundsen–Scott base, although the building layouts are completely different.

-The turn-based strategy game Civilization VI, in its expansion Rise and Fall, included the Amundsen–Scott South Pole Station as a Wonder.

-The anime OVA Mobile Suit Gundam: The Origin features a large city in Antarctica called Scott City under a Geodesic dome not unlike the 1975 dome as the location of a major peace conference between the human space colonies controlled by Zeon and the Earth Federation.

-The 2017 novel South Pole Station by Ashley Shelby is set at the Amundsen-Scott South Pole station of 2002-2003, prior to the opening of the new facility.

 The 2019 film Where'd You Go, Bernadette features the station prominently and includes scenes of its construction at the closing credits, although the actual station depicted in the film is Halley VI British Antarctic Research Station.

 Time zone

 Polar night with an Aurora australis and the Milky Way visible behind the NOAA Atmospheric Research Observatory.
 The South Pole has 6 months of light and 6 months of darkness.

 The South Pole sees the Sun rise and set only once a year.
 Due to atmospheric refraction, these do not occur exactly on the September equinox and the March equinox, respectively: the Sun is above the horizon for four days longer at each equinox.
 The place has no solar time; there is no daily maximum or minimum solar height above the horizon.
 The station uses New Zealand time (UTC+12 during standard time and UTC+13 during daylight saving time) since all flights to McMurdo station depart from Christchurch and, therefore, all official travel from the pole goes through New Zealand.

 The zone identifier in the IANA time zone database was the deprecated Antarctica/South_Pole.
 It now uses the Pacific/Auckland timezone.